 Personal data is defined as any information relating to an identified or identifiable natural person.
-The KVKK also includes stricter provisions for special categories of personal data that are especially sensitive such as personal data relating to race, ethnic origin, political opinions, philosophical beliefs, religion, sect or other beliefs, clothing, membership of associations, foundations or trade unions, information related to health, sex life, previous criminal convictions and security measures, and biometric and genetic data.
+Turkey’s data protection legislation also includes stricter provisions for special categories of personal data, such as sensitive personal data relating to race, ethnic origin, political opinions, philosophical beliefs, religion, sect or other beliefs, clothing, membership of associations, foundations, or trade unions, health data, information related to sexual life, previous criminal convictions and security measures, and biometric and genetic data.

 Registration to VERBIS

-The biggest difference from the GDPR is the obligation data controllers face under the KVKK to enroll onto VERBIS, the TDPA’s Data Controllers’ Registry.
+The biggest difference from the GDPR is the obligation data controllers face under the KVKK to enroll onto VERBIS, the TDPA’s Data Controllers Registry Information System.
 VERBIS registration is free and mandatory for all data controllers before they begin processing the data of Turkish residents.
 Once registered, data controllers are expected to record the data processing activities they engage in.

-To register with VERBIS and start processing personal data, organizations need to first appoint a data controller representative who must be a Turkish Legal Entity or a Turkish Natural Person.
-During registration, they will also be required to submit a Data Processing Inventory that identifies the categories of data subjects, the types of data they process, the purpose for it, their legal basis, and the technical and administrative measures that an organization is taking to comply with the KVKK.
+To register with VERBIS and start the processing of personal data, organizations need to first appoint a data controller representative who must be a Turkish Legal Entity or a Turkish Natural Person.
+During registration, they will also be required to submit a Data Processing Inventory that identifies the categories of data subjects, the types of data they process, its purpose, their legal basis, and the technical and administrative measures that an organization is taking to comply with the KVKK.

 Due to the complex nature of the VERBIS registration process, the deadline for it has been pushed back twice already, with the TDPA finally extending it to 30 June 2020 for all controllers, whether Turkish or Foreign.
-The only exception are Turkish controllers whose main business activity involves the processing of sensitive personal information and that have less than 50 employees and an annual balance sheet of less than TL 25 million (approximately $3.5 million).
+The only exception are Turkish controllers whose main business activity involves processing sensitive personal information and having less than 50 employees and an annual balance sheet of less than TL 25 million (approximately $3.5 million).
 For them, the deadline is 30 September 2020.

 There are several exemptions to VERBIS registration set out in the second paragraph of Article 28 of the KVKK.
 These are: